 Pickling Kit, Curio Spice Co., $16.50

 As far as natural and organic goods go, almost no maker offers more in those terms than Dram Apothecary.
 Founded by Shae Whitney, a native to Colorado with a background in Food Science, Dram provides bitters and syrups made from wild, hand-foraged plants and herbs for everything from cocktails to baked goods.

 The scorching days of summer have passed and we've moved onto chilled air and leaves of changing color.
-Nothing pairs better with this period than pine – not just the smell of pine, but also the taste.
+Nothing pairs better with this period than pine – not just the smell of pine but also the taste.
 The problem?
-Who's making pine flavored food items that actually taste good?
-Dram Apothecary, that's who.
+Almost no one is making pine flavored food items that actually taste good.
+Except for Dram Apothecary, of course.

 Dram crafts a positively unusual Pine Syrup that elicits landscape images that stretch from the Acadian forests of the Northeast to the mountain peaks of the Colorado Rockies.
-The best part is that it's delicious and can be used to create a seasonal update to a classic Gin Fizz cocktail recipe or added to pies and tarts to incorporate a flavor of the season.
+The best part is that it's delicious and can create a seasonal update to the classic Gin Fizz cocktail recipe or added to pies and tarts to incorporate a flavor of the season.

 Pine Syrup, Dram Apothecary, $11

 With the goal of “bringing style and purpose” back to the world of sewing, Merchant and Mills, a London-based maker since 2010, provides fabric and tools that keep clothing creators and menders in mind.
 We hold Merchant and Mills in high regard because their products are high quality but also because they pay tribute to the movement of making things with your own hands.

 One of our favorite in-house motto's at BGS to inspire our mission is, “Quality Stands When its Made with Your Hands.”
 It matches perfectly with what Merchant and Mills is trying to do with their collection.